 How did you develop the relationship or project?
+Why did you use this approach?
 Who were the target audiences?
 Outline the approach you took to create a strategy that met the objectives for all parties.

 How did you execute the strategy for both/either the target audience and internal audiences?
 Did you encounter any unexpected problems?

 How did the outcome of the relationship meet the expectations?
 What were the benefits to the companies involved?
 Has it prompted further projects?

 *The most successful entries relate their results back to the original objectives.
 Although statistics can be impressive, there is no point trying to force them into the submission if they are not relevant to the brief.

 STEP THREE - Supporting materials

 Supporting materials can be included to help judges evaluate your entry by providing evidence of your achievements.
 Materials should illustrate your work and aid the narrative of your entry statement.
 Supporting materials must be included in the same file as your entry statement.

 Examples of supporting materials include: